LiangShe/AAM/README.md

 # AAM

-A Matlab implementation of Active Appearance Model
+A Matlab and Python implementation of Active Appearance Model